 square mile response area, the Valley Center Fire Protection

-20,000 residents and visitors who come to our community
+residents and visitors who come to our community and experience

-and experience our family atmosphere.
-We responded to over
+our family atmosphere.
+We responded to over 1720 calls for

-1060 calls for service in 2014 and with our growing community,
+service in 2016 and with our growing community, we expect

-we expect to see an increase in calls for service in the
+to see an increase in calls for service in the years to come.

-most frequently requested, and I hope you find this page
+frequently requested, and I hope you find this page easy to

-easy to navigate.
-As always, if you see ways we can make
+navigate.
+As always, if you see ways we can make your experience

-your experience here on our page better, please do not hesitate
+here on our page better, please do not hesitate to let us

-to let us know by contacting any of the members of the Valley
+know by contacting any of the members of the Valley Center

 Valley Center Fire Department